phariscope/EventStore/README.md

 A sample of the StoreInterface is provided with StoreEventInMemory.
 You can use it for testing purposes.

-# To Contribut to pharsicope/Event
+# To Contribute to phariscope/Event

 ## Requirements